chrisc36/jax-debug-nan/README.md

 # Jax NaN

 This repo contains code to reproduce a tricky NaN I found while training a neural network.
-Its contains some lightly modified code from [T5X](https://github.com/google-research/t5x) and a script to reproduce the issue.
+Its contains some slightly modified code from [T5X](https://github.com/google-research/t5x) and a script to reproduce the issue.

 # Setup